Skip to content

 Time to get into it and learn how to shape that tube with the straight to cuff technique.
 This is our go to shaping style and we will show you the details of how to do it right.

-Stylet Shaping explained
+Applied Stylet Shaping

 Now let’s take a look at why this tube shaping technique using a stylet is so important, and how it will help you during laryngoscopy to deliver that tube and improve your first pass success.